 Hi.
-My name’s Tim, and I develop lifelong leaders.
+My name is Tim, and I develop lifelong leaders.

-I try to post two to three times a week.
-My posts focus on personal growth, leadership development, and productivity.
+Wondering where to start?
+Start with yourself!
+Then read this post and then this post.
+I try to post two or three articles each week on this site.
+My articles focus on personal growth, leadership development, and productivity.
 You can receive each post by email by clicking here or add me to your RSS reader by clicking here.

 Who is Tim Milburn?

 I live in Boise, Idaho – the best kept secret in the United States (so much more than potatoes).
 I have four kids: boy, girl, boy, girl.
 They are the best part of my life.
 I’m engaged to Angie Hattler – the woman who inspires me to live each day to it’s fullest potential!

 I work at Northwest Nazarene University as the Director of Campus Life.
 This means I get to continue to go to college but I don’t have to go to class.
 I spend my days hanging out with exceptional students and creating community.

 When I’m not with my own students, I spend time with other people’s students.
 I get to train student leaders at a variety of conferences, retreats, and workshops.
 I love speaking at summer camps, talking to students about faith and their own formation.
 If you’re interested in having me speak to your students, visit my speaking page.